Developer Platform Agreement

 1. Introduction and scope

 This Developer Platform Agreement (“DPA” or “Agreement”) is a legally binding contract between you (“Developer,” “you,” or “your”) and Reinx, Inc. (“Reinx,” “we,” “us,” or “our”).
-This Agreement governs your access to and use of the Reinx developer platform, including our REST APIs, MCP (Model Context Protocol) servers, SDKs, developer documentation, webhooks, sandbox environments, and any related developer tools and services (collectively, the “Developer Services”).
+This Agreement governs your access to and use of the Reinx developer platform, including our REST APIs, MCP (Model Context Protocol) server, developer documentation, webhooks, and related developer tools and services (collectively, the “Developer Services”).

 This Agreement supplements our general Terms of Service.
 In the event of a conflict between this Agreement and the Terms of Service regarding your use of the Developer Services, this Agreement controls.
 All capitalised terms not defined herein have the meanings assigned in the Terms of Service.